fabiomaggio/git-hooks/README.md

 This is a collecion of hooks that enforce a clean commit policy:
 * `pre-commit` disables committing files on the *master* branch.
-* `commit-msg` checks if a commit message follows the rules that are described in [this article](https://chris.beams.io/posts/git-commit/) and also appends the branch name to the commit message.
+* `commit-msg` checks if a commit message follows the rules that are described in [this article](https://chris.beams.io/posts/git-commit/).
 * `.git-commit-msg-template.txt` is a default template for a commit message

 ## Installation